nedpals/bugbuddy/vscode-bugbuddy/README.md

 # vscode-bugbuddy

 Official VSCode client extension for BugBuddy.
+BugBuddy is a tool for translating programming errors into human-readable messages.
+It is designed to help beginners understand the errors they encounter while learning to code.

 ## Features